jcrozum/biobalm/Preliminaries.md

 > Giang: Regarding the target control process, I assume that we want to find all minimum control policies that drive any initial state of the network to a desirable min. trap space $m$.
 I think the benefit when considering the sequences of max. trap spaces leading to $m$ and only the internal nodes (i.e., the history internal control) is that the number of possible solutions is only $O(\sum_{i = 1}^k (2^{|D(M_i)|}))$ instead of $O(2^n)$ where $D(M_i)$ is the set of fixed variables of trap space $M_i$, $n$ is the number of nodes of the original BN, and $\sum_{i = 1}^k |D(M_i)| \leq n$ (leading to $\sum_{i = 1}^k (2^{|D(M_i)|}) << 2^n$).
 However, if we consider both internal and external nodes with respect to a max. trap space, this benefit disappears as the number of possible solutions is $O(2^n)$.
 Hence, I think if we consider both internal and external nodes, we should consider **directly** the target min. trap space $m$ instead of the sequences of max. trap spaces leading to it.
 This would be a better approach.
+>> Jordan: The benefit of considering external nodes + maximal trap spaces is that it allows you to find control policies that are inconsistent with the target attractor (e.g., setting A=0 temporarily might help drive you into an attractor that has A=1).
+I agree that this a more demanding task than considering the minimal trap spaces directly, but the tradeoff is that you can find valid control policies that you would otherwise miss.

 > Giang: Jordan, could you please add the formal definition of this problem?